 for users.
 This can be in one of three formats:

-In the case where EnableSSO is going to be used, the username format must be UPN.
-Commonly defined using environment variables under HKLM, i.e. %USERNAME%@%USERDNSDOMAIN%
+In the case where EnableSSO is set to 1 (NTLM), the Username value must be configured.
+It must also be in UPN format for SSO to work.
+This is commonly defined using environment variables under HKLM, i.e. %USERNAME%@%USERDNSDOMAIN%

 Other basic configuration items available to administrators enable changes to the File Director file overlays and tray notifications.